frinknet/inimini/README.md

 - **Merge Logic**: Values overwritten, section comments concatenated (`|`)
 - **Header-Only**: Single file include, static inline functions, no linking required

+YAML, TOML, and JSON?
+Be damned!

+😤 Config isn't about whitespace; it's about simple clarity.

 ---

 ## The How and Why

 Config should be easy like Git.
 It should be versatile and just work.
 You only need a few lines of code to build a deep, meaningful config system in an age-old format that actually works.

-YAML, TOML, and JSON?
-Be damned! 😤 Config isn't about whitespace; it's about clarity.

 ```c
 #include "inimini.h"  // Include once per translation unit